humb1e1989/COSC516-Studio-1/README.md

 Key features of the project include:
 - Physics-based movement for a dynamic ball controller.
 - Real-time user input detection using the keyboard.
-- A collision-based scoring system for collecting objects.
 - Visual enhancements through materials and animations.
 - A **bonus feature**: The ability for the ball to jump, implemented with collision detection to prevent multi-jump exploits.